Sebastian-G2/temply_blog/content/posts/slow-carrd-website-fix.md

 You built a beautiful website on Carrd.
 You’re proud of your design, but you have a nagging feeling that you’re losing visitors with every second they spend waiting for your page to load.
 It’s one of the most frustrating problems for any Carrd creator: a site that looks great but performs poorly.
 The good news?
 There’s a quick fix you can apply right now to solve a huge part of the problem.

-## The Value: Your Quick Win for a Faster Site
+## The value: your quick win for a faster site

 The biggest culprit for slow-loading websites is almost always unoptimized images.
 Your stunning, high-resolution background image might look amazing, but it could also be several megabytes in size.
 Sending that much data over the internet takes time.